Blaklis/write-ups/hitcon/README.md

 ![N|Solid](flag.png)

-I'm pretty sure this wasn't the intended way of solve this.
+I'm pretty sure this wasn't the intended way to solve this.
 But...
 I think it was the easiest way to do it! :)

 _Blaklis from Fourchette-Bombe_